 - For the first 24 hours avoid hot steamy showers and harsh or heavily perfumed soaps, cleansers or lotions.
 Bathe with lukewarm water and treat skin gently.
 Avoid swimming pools, ocean, saunas, and hot tub until treated site is healed.

-- Stay out of direct sunlight, tan beds & spray tans to avoid hypo-pigmentation and hyper-pigmentation.
+- Stay out of direct sunlight, tanning beds & spray tans to avoid hypo-pigmentation and hyper-pigmentation.

 - Itching is very common.
 Try to keep the area dry for the first week and then you can apply small amounts of Aquaphor or Vaseline to the treatment area to reduce itching and irritation.

 - Don’t cover the area as it starts to heal, let it dry out & don’t pick if a scab does form as this could leave a scar.